NBISweden/sda-cli/README.md

 ### List datasets

-To list datasets or the files within a dataset that the user has access to, use the `-datasets` flag and provide the download service URL:
+To list datasets or the files within a dataset that the user has access to, use the `--datasets` flag and provide the download service URL:

 ```bash
 ./sda-cli --config <configuration_file> list --datasets (-bytes) --url <download-service-url>